Mobile Application Development

 Let’s arbitrarily take the <TextView/> view and study its properties defined in XML.

-<TextView android:id="@+id/nameOfID" android:layout_width="match_parent" android:layout_height="wrap_content" android:background="@color/myBackgroundColor" android:text="@string/count_initial_value" android:textColor="@color/#0000aa" android:textSize="@dimen/count_text_size" android:gravity="center" android:textAlignment="center" android:textStyle="bold" android:autoLink="web" />
+<TextView android:id="@+id/nameOfID" android:layout_width="match_parent" android:layout_height="wrap_content" android:background="@color/myBackgroundColor" android:text="This is some text that will be displayed lolllll" android:textColor="@color/#0000aa" android:textSize="@dimen/count_text_size" android:gravity="center" android:textAlignment="center" android:textStyle="bold" android:autoLink="web" />

 layout_widthorlayout_height